mattsah/progress.is-by.us/common/docs/basics/02-nano-core.md

 });
 ```

+The `create()` method for actions takes two arguments:

+- An optional first argument which is an array specifying the IDs of actions which needs to be run
+  prior to the one we're creating.
+- A callback which will be provided the initial context passed to Affinity when it is started.
+This
+  can vary for other affinity setups, but within inKWell this context includes the `$app` container
+  and the `$broker` which is an instance of the Auryn dependency manager.

 The above example shows what an action bootstrapping our a router might look like.
 The
 hypothetical router just maps routes to a specific file for inclusion, but demonstrates how we
 use the configuraiton and actions in combination.
 An appropriate configuration for the above